Entering the European market for black pepper

 - Piperine content: The alkaloid piperine is the main pungent component present in pepper.
 According to the Codex Standard, the piperine content in black pepper must be at least 2% for whole pepper and 3.5% for ground pepper, while in white pepper this is set at a minimum of 3% for whole pepper and 4% for ground pepper.
 In the Codex, the minimum piperine content for the first class is set at 3.5%, while this is 4% in the IPC standard.
 However, buyers may require an even higher content, such as 5%.

 - Ash content: Ash refers to the inorganic residue remaining after burning the organic matter in a pepper sample.
 Determining the ash content is an important quality attribute and the Codex and IPC Standards use maximum ash content to classify pepper in three quality grades.
-According to the Quality Minima Document of the European Spice Association, the maximum content of total ash for black pepper is set at 7%, for white pepper at 3.5% and for green pepper at 3%.
+According to the ESA Quality Minima Document, the maximum content of total ash for black pepper is set at 7%, for white pepper at 3.5% and for green pepper at 3%.
 The acid-insoluble ash limit is set at 1.5% for black pepper and at 0.3% for white and green pepper.

 - Mesh or particle size: When pepper is exported in powdered form, it is ground to pass through a sieve of a specific diameter.
 Sieves are often specified in micron sizes and typical requirements demand that 95% to 99.5% of ground pepper passes through the specific size of the sieve.